It's Not Too Late For A 'Postnup' Agreement

 - Which spouse has the power to manage certain assets of the marriage, either separate or community property

 - Whether one spouse’s separate property and the income from it should be used to pay any community expenses and, if so, defining those expenses

 - Rights of a surviving spouse to continue living in a separate property residence following the death of the owner spouse

 - Waiver of inheritance rights by a surviving spouse to any part of the other spouse’s estate

 - Provisions for an agreed-upon division of assets in the event of divorce or death

 Each party must make full disclosure of his or her assets, and it is advisable for each party to have his or her own attorney review, advise about the terms, and approve the postnup.
 Partitioning community property into separate shares to be owned going forward as each spouse's separate property may also be required.

-If you would like to learn more about prenups and postnups, and whether or not one would be beneficial to you, check out this blog and contact Adair M. Buckner for a free initial consultation*.
+If you would like to learn more about prenups and postnups, and whether or not one would be beneficial to you, check out this blog.
+Or contact Adair M. Buckner for a free initial consultation*.

 *(The free consultation does not cover actual review of documents or giving legal advice on a specific situation.)